 - Visit the Zuni Mission: The Old Zuni Mission has closed down for tours, due to structural issues.
 In the past, you could visit the historic mission church and world-famous murals of Zuni ceremonial figures.
 The murals here are both moving and impressive.

 - Go on a Zuni Artist Studio Tour: Ask at the visitors center about guided tours.
 You may be able to take a tour and visit the homes and studios of artists, such as potters and jewelry makers.
 You may even stop at the Zuni Bakery, where bread and pies are made in a traditional earthen oven.

 - Enjoy Zuni arts and crafts: Enjoy the local arts and crafts and consider buying a piece or two to take home.
 Eighty percent of the families are involved in arts and crafts, such as jewelry-making, pottery and carving animal figures.
 By doing this work in their homes, they can have an income and live in the beautiful countryside on traditional lands.
 When you buy from artists on the reservation, you know you are getting authentic Zuni-made items.
 There is an artist’s cooperative, some artisan stores and in Gallup, some trading posts that trade in authentic Zuni and Navajo goods.

 - Learn the history: A great place to start in Zuni (after the visitors center) is the A:shiwi A:wan Museum and Heritage Center.
 This museum is primarily for the people of Zuni, especially the children, but if you can find the museum, located in a historic adobe, you will not only learn from the exhibits, you will also be enlightened.
 The museum is free but asks that you leave a donation.

 - Take a photo tour: Explore Zuni on a photo tour.
-Remember to make sure it's OK for you to snap pictures first.
+Remember to make sure it's okay for you to snap pictures first.